Our Instructors

 2020 SWKKF Leadership Award

-Sensei Bernadine Jugdutt, 3rd Dan, has been training in Wado-Kai karate since 1994.
-She started training with the Bushido Karate Association in 2004, and since then earned her Shodan rank in 2010, her Nidan in 2016, and her Sandan in May 2019.
-She is currently an active instructor with the BKA Grandview program as well as one of the head coaches of the BKA Team.
+Sensei Bernadine Jugdutt, 4th Dan, has been training in Wado-Kai karate since 1994.
+She joined the Bushido Karate Association in 2004, earning her Shodan in 2010, Nidan in 2016, Sandan in May 2019, and Yodan in May 2025.
+A key member of the BKA’s leadership team, Sensei Bernadine serves as one of the head coaches of the BKA Team, an active instructor within the BKA Grandview program, and a driving force behind much of the curriculum development for the association.

 Contact Sensei Bernadine Jugdutt